-Clifford Tatum is a researcher at CWTS, Leiden University.
-He engages in projects involving open science, with a particular interest in epistemic practices and sociotechnical infrastructures.
-In addition, Clifford is writing a PhD thesis on openness in scholarly communication.
+Clifford Tatum is a researcher at CWTS and a member of the Science and Evaluation Studies (SES) working group.
+He engages in projects involving open science, with a focus on epistemic practices in relation to socio-technical infrastructures.
+This work examines the ways in which science policy initiatives are translated into technical workflows and evaluation practices associated with e.g. institutional CRIS systems.
+Clifford is presently writing a PhD thesis on infrastructures of openness.
 Previously, he was project manager of ACUMEN (Academic Careers Understood through Measurement and Norms), an EU/FP7 collaborative project on evaluation of individual researchers.
-His background includes an MBA in International Business, an MA in Communication, and a BA in Industrial Design.
+His background includes an MBA in International Business and an MA in Communication, and a BA in Industrial Design.
 After ten years as an engineer and project manager of large-scale systems integration, he left industry to pursue an academic career.

 Book chapters (3)

 - Tatum, C.C., & Jankowski, N.W.
 (2012).
 Beyond Open Access: A Framework for Openness in Scholarly Communication.
 In P. Wouters, A. Beaulieu, A. Scharnhorst, & S. Wyatt (Eds.), Virtual Knowledge: Experimenting in the Humanities and the Social Sciences (pp. 183-218).
 MIT Press. (paper)

 - Tatum, C.C., & Jankowski, N.W.
 (2012).
 Beyond Open Access: a Framework for Openness in Scholarly Communication.
 In P.F.
 Wouters, A. Beaulieu, A. Scharnhorst, & S. Wyatt (Eds.), Virtual Knowledge: Experimenting in the Humanities and the Social Sciences (pp. 183-219).
 MIT Press. (paper)